WWE News: Footage Of Braun Strowman’s Monstrous Impact In India, Meets Bollywood Superstar Varun Dhawan

 — Varun Dhawan (@Varun_dvn) July 20, 2018

 Braun Strowman hasn’t been shy on expressing how he loves interacting with his fans, and sports executives in India are pleased that “The Monster Among Men” is visiting the country.
 Mr. Rajesh Kaul, the Chief Revenue Officer, Distribution & Head, SPN Sports, was equally enthusiastic that Braun Strowman had returned to the country.
-As The India Express documented, Kaul spoke about the WWE.
+As the India Express documented, Kaul spoke about the WWE.

 “WWE has always had overwhelming support in India and the continuous interaction with fans through collaborative initiatives over the years has contributed to the growth of its audience…Braun Strowman’s visit to India will further amplify the fan engagement.”